Art & Archaeology

 Bibliographic database of academic literature on ancient Egypt.

 Index to millions of articles published in 4,547 periodicals in the humanities and social sciences.
 Includes the collections, British Periodicals and Periodicals Archive Online I-V, which provide searchable full-text and page images of hundreds of periodicals, primarily from the 19th century.

 Bibliography of works on rare books available for consultation.
 Comprises over 600,000 pages of key out-of-print bibliographies that can be browsed online.

 Describes art auction and rare book catalogs for sales from the late sixteenth century to scheduled auctions, not yet held.
 Records include the dates and places of sales, the auction houses, sellers, institutional holdings, and titles of works.

-Includes in full color every issue of American Vogue--including covers, images, advertisements and fold-outs--up to the present (with a time delay of a few months, for latest see Main Catalog electronic entry (partial) or Main Catalog print entry.
+Includes in full color every issue of American Vogue--including covers, images, advertisements and fold-outs--up to the present (with a time delay of a few months).
+For the latest issues online and in print, see the Library journal page.
 Offers unique search limits to reveal types of content, text or image-based, including lists of fashion items and company/brands associated with specific images.